Our Long-Standing Commitment to AIS Prevention

 - Work closely with nearby lake associations, SWCDs, local government units, and lake businesses and organizations to share ideas and form partnerships to improve efficiency and effectiveness,

 - Seek donations and grants from our members and from state-wide and local government agencies,

 - Share our knowledge and prevention methods with others at the local, regional and state levels and learn from those folks to bring “best practices” back to Lake Vermilion.

 Your Financial Support or In-Kind Donation Can Make a Difference

-If you or your organization would consider supporting the Lake Vermilion AIS Prevention Plan work financially or through an in-kind donation of products or services, please contact Board Member Jeff Lovgren or any other board member for a confidential discussion.
+If you or your organization would consider supporting the Lake Vermilion AIS Prevention Plan work financially or through an in-kind donation of products or services, please contact VLA Treasurer Mark Schmidt at 612-810-4570 or firstname.lastname@example.org or any other board member.